Victims of Crime

 (b) trying to help or rescue another person against whom that act is being committed or has just been committed, or

 (c) trying to arrest another person who is committing, or who has just committed, that act.

 Who is a secondary victim?
 Section 8

 These victims are a much wider group of people.
 They include people who were injured because they witnessed the crime being committed against the primary victim.
-In addition, some victim compensation laws cover close relatives of the primary victim who were not at the scene of the crime, but became aware of the violent crime.
+Also, some victim compensation laws cover close relatives of the primary victim who was not at the scene of the crime but became aware of the violent crime.

 (1) A "secondary victim" of an act of violence is a person who receives a compensable injury as a direct result of witnessing the act of violence that resulted in the compensable injury to, or death of, the primary victim of that act.

 (2) A secondary victim of an act of violence extends to a person who receives a compensable injury as a direct result of subsequently becoming aware of the act of violence that resulted in the compensable injury to, or death of, the primary victim of that act, but only if:

 (a) the person is the parent or guardian of the primary victim of that act, and